Published December 08, 2020 • 2 minute read

 - Its Own Negligence

-But does NOT assume liability for accidents caused by the other party’s negligence.
-It is entirely dependent upon which party was responsible for the accident or negligence.
+The indemnifying party does not assume liability for accidents caused by the other party’s negligence.
+Such responsibility is entirely dependent upon which party is accountable for the incident.

 With this type of hold harmless language, each party assumes liability commensurate with their involvement or negligence regarding an event.
-Due to its balanced nature, the intermediate form is the gold standard of hold harmless agreements and are among the most popular.
+Due to its balanced nature, the intermediate form is the gold standard of these agreements, and among the most popular.

 3. Limited Form